$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Solvers

-This requires the system to be initialize in a state consistent with these equations.
-As the simulation progresses, this relation will be approximately maintained since the continuity equation (derivable from \cref{eq:vlasov} by integrating with respect to velocity) together with \cref{eq:amperes} imposes

-However, this restricts the plasma systems which can be realistically simulated using periodic boundary conditions to systems with zero spatial average charge and current.
-Nevertheless, with this simple set of equations is possible to simulate quasi-electrostatic phenomenons such as plasma oscillations and the early stages of charge-current neutral two-stream instability as demonstrated in \cref{fig:2stream}.
+However, this condition restricts the plasma systems which can be realistically simulated using periodic boundary conditions to systems with zero spatial average charge and current, as follows from integrating Gauss law and \cref{eq:amperes} over a periodic region.
+Nevertheless, with this simple set of equations it is possible to simulate quasi-electrostatic phenomenons such as plasma oscillations and the early stages of charge-current neutral two-stream instability as demonstrated in \cref{fig:2stream}.